Join one of the most effective community-based environmental groups in the country.

 Examples of activities include:

-- Monitoring trends at the regional and state level in anticipation of future challenges .
+- Monitoring energy generation, transmission, transport and extraction trends and regulatory matters at the regional and state level in anticipation of future challenges.

-- Assist the President and relevant staff in the development of PEC response to projects or issues of regional or statewide import.
+- Assisting the President, Director of State Policy, Director of Land Use and other relevant staff in the development of a PEC response to energy projects or issues of local, regional or statewide import.

-- Representing the organization on technical advisory committees and workgroups at the state level.
+- Representing the organization on technical advisory committees and workgroups at the state level and in regional energy discussions as needed.

 - Working directly with allied organizations to organize the public around campaigns, policies and outcomes supportive of the PEC mission.

-- Demonstrated strong communication skills, both written and oral, including ability to write, edit, and proofread written materials for use in communicating with the PEC Board of Directors, PEC staff, PEC members, and the public at large.
+- Demonstrated strong communication skills, both written and verbal, including ability to write, edit and proofread written materials for PEC staff, Board of Directors, supporters and the public at large.

-- Ability to organize, coordinate and manage diverse activities and deadlines.
+- Ability to organize, coordinate and manage diverse activities and deadlines with minimal supervision.

-- Excellent interpersonal skills and the ability to work well with a diverse constituency including elected officials, non-profit representatives and individual citizens with a wide range of backgrounds and perspectives.
+- Effective interpersonal skills, including ability and desire to build relationships with a diverse constituency that includes political officials, non-profit representatives, and community members with a wide range of backgrounds and perspectives.

 PEC offers an outstanding and robust benefits package including:

-- Accident, Critical Illness & Hospital Indemnity insurances*
+- Short- and Long-Term Disability, Group Term Life, Accident, Critical Illness & Hospital Indemnity insurances – all premiums 100% paid by PEC

-- HSA account (with employer match up to $750 per year)
+- Health Savings Account (with employer match up to $750 per year) or Flexible Spending Accounts (for health & dependent care)

-- 403(b) pension plan with employer contribution after 1 year of service with 100% vesting from day one
+- 403(b) pension plan with up to 6% employer contribution (3% automatic and 3% match) after 1 year of service with 100% vesting from day one

 - 12 paid holidays

-- Salary Continuation Leave for employee or family illness – from 2 to 8 weeks fully paid leave eligibility every 24 months, depending on length of service
+- Longevity-based Salary Continuation Leave for employee or family illness – from 2 to 8 weeks every 24 months

 - Paid Bereavement, Jury Duty and Military Service Training leave